arkitektio/arkitekt-server/README.md

 ## Architecture

-Arkitekt Server uses a self-container-service architecture with:
+Arkitekt Server uses a self-contained service architecture with:

 - **PostgreSQL**: Primary database for all services
 - **Redis**: Message queuing and caching